$k$-means as a variational EM approximation of Gaussian mixture models: Applications of Theoretical Results

-An alternative to soft $k$-means are {\em fuzzy $k$-means} approaches, suggested earlier \citep[e.g.][for references]{Bezdek1981,Yang1993}.
-Fuzzy $k$-means can be described as generalization of the $k$-means objective (\ref{EqnKMObjective}) by using non-binary $\scn$ in the place of the $k$-means assignments.
-Fuzzy $k$-means algorithms then update weighted cluster assignments and cluster centers in order to minimize such objectives.
-Fuzzy $k$-means is different from truncated variational generalizations as can be seen by considering the log-likelihood and the free-energy objectives derived here.
-Most notably, Prop.\,4 shows that the average entropy of the cluster assignments emerges as term in addition to a softened objective in the context of GMM likelihood optimization.
-Fuzzy $k$-means algorithms optimize objectives without assignment entropy, and are therefore different from any of the algorithms considered here.
-Soft $k$-means, on the other hand, is more closely related than fuzzy $k$-means as it can be shown to be derivable from an objective including an entropy term \citep[e.g.][]{KimEtAl2007}.
+\myvanish{ Fuzzy $k$-means is different from truncated variational generalizations as can be seen by considering the log-likelihood and the free energy objectives derived here.
+Most notably, Prop.\,4 shows that the average entropy of the cluster assignments emerges in the context of GMMs as a term in addition to a softened objective.
+Fuzzy $k$-means algorithms optimize objectives without assignment entropy, and are therefore different from the $k$-means-like algorithms considered here.
+Soft $k$-means, on the other hand, is more closely related than fuzzy $k$-means as it can be shown to be derivable from an objective including an entropy term \citep[e.g.][]{KimEtAl2007}. }